st-artichokey/we-cryptids/how-to-contribute/why-git.md

 # Why Github

+> [!IMPORTANT]
+> This is still a work in progress.
+If you would like to contribute, please do!

 ## What is Github and why are you using it?

 Github is a system that allows users to manage and store code and information such as software and, in this case, writing.
 I'm using GitHub for this purpose because: